 1. It’s just not natural – When I did my first ever Tarot reading, before I had studied or read any books about it, it didn’t even occur to me to put the cards upside down.
 What did occur to me was to just put the cards down, look at the pictures and see what they had to say.
 Simples.
 Years later, when I started serious Tarot studies, I read a books that insisted that you get a wider range of meanings by allowing the cards mix together so that about half of them turn out reversed in the reading.
 I persisted with this inorganic way of reading until the day I got my first round deck and things just clicked…

-2. Reversals limit the expression of the cards – This is what I realised when I started reading with round decks.
+2. Reversals limit the expression of the cards – This is what I realised when I started reading with the Circle of Life Tarot which is a round deck.
 What was the point in doing reversals when there are 360 different meanings?
 Why limit yourself to two?
 Working with the round cards, I first allowed them to fall any which way and tried to interpret them to as exact a degree I could… and then I realised that it doesn’t matter!
 The cards themselves will tell me where in the spectrum they fall if I put them upright.
 It is also much easier to get an overview of the spread this way.

 3. Dignities work better when you are clairsentient – Working with Elemental Dignities allows me to tune into the energy of the cards and how that energy meets with adjacent cards.
 Coming from a dance background, I need to feel the card’s energy in my body and the visual confusion caused by a reversal just makes that more difficult.